lupyuen/zig-lvgl-nuttx/README.md

 Yep the LVGL API is actually Object-Oriented since it uses Inheritance.

 All LVGL Widgets (Labels, Buttons, etc) have the same Base Type: `lv_obj_t`.
-But same LVGL Functions will work only for specific Widgets, some will work only on any Widget...
+But some LVGL Functions will work only for specific Widgets, whereas some LVGL Functions will work only on any Widget...

 -   `lv_label_set_text` works only for Labels